slimshreydy/modal-skeleton/README.md

 Skeleton for simple repos that deploy functions to [Modal](modal.com).

+## Functionality
+- Modal boilerplate
+- Basic devtooling like Makefile commands and linting
+- Automatic deployments to Modal when pushing to main

 ## Workflow

 1. Make a virtualenv and then run `make setup`.